Cheryl-Lau/Cheryl-Lau.github.io/README.md

 <img align="left" src="images/me.jpeg" alt="myself" width="275" height="275" style="margin-left: 5px; margin-right: 20px; margin-top: 0px, margin-bottom: 25px;" />

 Greetings!
 I am a theoretical/computational astrophysicist and I recently completed my PhD at the University of St Andrews with Prof. Ian Bonnell, specialising in modelling stellar feedback in molecular clouds.
-My work primarily involves performing SPH and N-body simulations of star-forming environments, and my goal is to do this for a living.
+My work primarily involves performing SPH simulations of star-forming environments.
 Previously I obtained my MSc by Research degree at the University of York under the supervision of Dr. Emily Brunsden, where I worked on asteroseismology.
 I also completed my BSc degree at the University of York, because I loved ~~their mallards~~ their physics department.